-Measuring the fatigue behaviour of fibre reinforced plastics (FRP) is the key to predict service lifetime of parts and structures, whereat the anisotropic FRP show a very different behaviour from isotropic materials like metals.
-For FRP, fatigue is essentially created by initiation, growth and propagation of a multitude of cracks.
+Measuring the fatigue behaviour of fibre-reinforced plastics is the key to predict service lifetime of parts and structures, whereat the anisotropic materials show a very different behaviour from isotropic materials like metals.
+For composites, fatigue is essentially created by initiation, growth and propagation of a multitude of cracks.
 The evolution of damage is influenced not only by the materials of matrix and fibres but also by the composition of the laminate.
 Although it is highly specific to the individual material, it usually follows the stages below:

 - Initiation of lateral cracks in laminate layers out of loading direction